rbonfichi/monte-carlo-gmp-pharma/docs/chapters/chapter03_distributions.md

 | **Exponential** | Time between rare events | Time to microbial contamination, pump failure |
 | **Triangular** | Only min, most likely, and max are known | Expert estimates for stability loss |

+🔎 **Note:** In the small-sample examples (n = 50), distributions may look irregular due to random variation.
+With larger samples (see illustrative examples, n = 1000), the histograms converge toward the smooth theoretical shapes.
+This reflects a key principle of Monte Carlo simulation: results depend on the number of random draws.

 ---

 ## 📊 Illustrative Examples

-Instead of looking at just 5 numbers, we can simulate 1,000 values and visualize them.
+Instead of looking at just 50 numbers, we can simulate 1,000 values and visualize them.

 ### Normal Distribution
 ```r